-Research in our lab lies at the intersection of community ecology, ecosystem ecology and conservation biology.
-Specifically we focus on understanding the effects of wildlife loss and human disturbance on community structure and ecosystem function.
-Recent work has focused particularly on effects of wildlife loss on human health and well-being.
-We work at both local and global scales, and use a range of observational, experimental, and meta-analytical approaches.
-Please look under the Locations tab to find more detail on our research locations.
+Research in our lab lies at the intersection of community ecology, ecosystem ecology, and conservation biology.
+Specifically, we focus on understanding the effects of wildlife loss and human disturbance on community structure and ecosystem function.
+Recent work has focused mainly on the effects of wildlife loss on human health and well-being.
+We work at local and global scales and use a range of observational, experimental, and meta-analytical approaches.
+For opportunities in our lab, please look under the Join Us tab.

 Click on images below for more information or go to our News tab for more Young Lab related news.

 View recent publications of Young Lab Members here or go to our Publications tabs for more.